-Every photographer knows that taking great photos can feel like only half the battle—figuring out a great way to display your work is equally important, especially when trying to book future clients.
+Every portrait photographer knows that taking great photos can feel like only half the battle—figuring out a great way to display your work is equally important, especially when trying to book future clients.

-The best portrait photography portfolios are usually simple, utilizing lots of white space, leaving the focus on the work and the faces of the people in it.
-These outstanding portfolio websites also tend to display a well-balanced combination of composed and candid images, demonstrating the photographer’s versatility.
+The best portrait photography are usually simple, utilizing plenty of white space, leaving the focus on the work and the faces of the people in it.
+The following outstanding portrait portfolio websites also tend to display a well-balanced combination of composed and candid images, demonstrating the photographer’s versatility.

-Scroll down to get inspired by twenty-two of our favorite portrait photography portfolios.
+Scroll down to get inspired by twenty-one of our favorite portrait photography portfolios.
 And see our selection of our favorite websites built using Format for even more online portfolio inspiration.